Professors Ensberg, Ludewig

-Students who have completed GERMN 120 and would like to pursue their study of German are encouraged to participate in a study-abroad program.
-For example, students in their sophomore year who have taken one year of college German or the equivalent may participate in the Cologne Exchange Program.
-Students study directly at the University of Cologne and may choose from a wide variety of academic courses in German and in English.
+Students who have completed GERMN 120 and would like to pursue their study of German are encouraged to participate in the Allegheny in Cologne semester program.
+The program offers courses in German language, culture and literature, as well as courses in other areas such as art history, political science, history and German literature in translation.
+Students in their junior year who have taken two years of college German or the equivalent may participate in the Cologne Exchange Program.
+Students study directly at the University of Cologne and may choose from a wide variety of academic courses.
 Coursework taken abroad may be applicable to the German major or minor; please consult the department for more information.

 International Economics and Business

 Those students wishing to pursue a career in language with a focus on international economics or business should combine their study of a particular country and language with a background in economics.
 If students are majoring in German and minoring in economics, they should take GERMN 305 , GERMN 310 , GERMN 325 , and GERMN 360 as part of their requirements.
 Students may also select a double major in these two disciplines.
 In addition, students are encouraged to study abroad and to complete an internship either abroad or with a company engaged in international trade.
 For economics courses that complement a German major or minor, see the course of study described under International Managerial Economics in the “Economics ” section of this Bulletin.